Simons36/docusaurus-site/docs/Computer Networks/Cybersecurity/Security Systems/Secure Channels.md

 - Attacker has full control over the network (i.e., an attacker can sniff and examine all of the packets in the communication)
 - Attacker can **intercept, modify and send** any message
-- **However**, an attacker cannot decipher any of the encrypted content (has he doesn't possess the keys that encrypt the content)
+- **However**, an attacker cannot decipher any of the encrypted content (as he doesn't possess the keys that encrypt the content)

 This is called the **Dolev-Yao** model (default attacker model in distributed systems).